TheIronYard--Orlando/git-demo/app/students.md

 * Lake is really hungry.

-* Kevin thinks the class is ok, but wishes we could go faster.
-Lots faster.
+* Kevin thinks the class is just the right mix of fear, pain, joy, excitement, heartbreak, and sleepless nights.

 * Linsy is killin' it at ping pong.